 Understanding the Types of Video Interviews

-Live video interviews (often called Skype Interviews or Zoom Interviews, depending on the software used during the interview) are typical interview sessions done between you and a recruiter in real-time, just like a regular interview.
+Live video interviews (like Meet or Zoom interview) are typical interview sessions done between you and a recruiter in real-time, just like a regular interview.

-What makes these interviews unique is the video technology used in each session.
-In most cases, we are talking about communication software such as Skype, Google, Hangout, Zoom, Blue Jeans, etc. and video hardware, including a camera and microphone.
+What makes these interviews unique is video technology.
+In most cases, we’re talking about communication software such as Zoom, Google Meet, Microsoft Teams etc. and video hardware, including a camera and microphone.

 When it comes to the above-mentioned software, things are pretty straightforward since, in most cases, the interviewer will either send you a link or call your user-id / screen name.

-If you have never used any of this software before, the first thing you should do is ask the recruiter which one will be used in order to prepare properly.
+Most of us are familiar with popular video conferencing tools like Zoom, Meet, Teams and Skype.
+But if you’ve never used any of them before, the first thing you should do is ask the recruiter which one will be used in order to prepare properly.

 Once you have that information, visit the official tool website and follow their installation instructions to ensure you have everything ready.

-Alternatively, the company could use a system that does live interviews but also acts as an internal candidate tracking/screening tool (something like HireVue, SparkHire, TakeTheInterview, and dozens of other companies).
+Alternatively, the company could use a system that does live interviews but also acts as an internal candidate tracking/screening tool (e.g. HireVue, Skill, SparkHire, and dozens of other companies).

-From the candidate’s perspective, a live video experience via one of these platforms is generally not much different from interviewing via Skype or Google Hangout.
+From the candidate’s perspective, a live video experience via one of these platforms is generally not much different from interviewing via Zoom or Google Meet.
 On the employer’s side, there are bells and whistles that allow them to share, track, rate responses, etc.

-Asynchronous video interviews involve a set of pre-recorded interview questions you’ll be answering through a special link you’ll get from a recruiter.
+One-way video interviews involve a set of pre-recorded questions you’ll be answering through a special link you’ll get from the recruiter.

 The process is very simple:

-- A recruiter will send you a link where you will find questions you need to answer
+- The recruiter will send you a link where you’ll find questions you need to answer

 - You will have a defined time for answering each question

-- Once you are done, all you have to do is simply submit your application
+- Once you’re done, all you have to do is simply submit your application

 There are two necessary technical components of every video interview you will need to have to make it possible: